kristianmandrup/cream/README.markdown

 * Couch DB (via SimplyStored)

 _Note_:
-Roles for SimplyStored is "shaky" and works only with the admin_flag strategy.
+Roles for *SimplyStored* is currently incomplete and works only with the *admin_flag* strategy.
 I won't develop more on this particular ORM adapter until requested to do so.
-If you need to use Roles with Couch DB, please help implement this adapter, maybe using another (better?) object-mapping solution for Couch DB.
+If you need to use Roles with Couch DB, please help implement this adapter, maybe using an alternative (better?) object-mapping solution for Couch DB.

-### Update

-The Role systems all ORMs (except SimplyStored which is in progress) have recently been upgraded to take advantage of a new Roles Generic API and archictecture.

 ## CanCan

-Role based authorization for [CanCan](http://github.com/ryanb/cancan) can be done by creating a *Permit* class for each role.
+Role based authorization for [CanCan](http://github.com/ryanb/cancan) can be achieved by creating a *Permit* class for each role.

 ### Permits